 - A quantile of that possible loss.
 In the example, the portfolio’s value-at-risk is expressed as a .90 quantile of loss.

 - The currency in which the possible loss is denominated.
 This is called the base currency.
 In our example, the base currency is USD.

 In this book, we measure time in units equal to the length of the value-at-risk horizon, which always starts at time 0 and ends at time 1.
-We adopt the following convention for naming value-at-risk metrics: the metric’s name is given as the horizon, quantile, and currency, in that order, followed by “VaR”.
+We adopt the following convention for naming value-at-risk metrics: the metric’s name is given as the horizon, quantile, and currency, in that order, followed by “VaR” or “value-at-risk”.
 If the horizon is expressed in days without qualification, these are understood to be trading days.
 The quantile q is generally indicated as a percentage.
-Based on this convention, the value-at-risk metric of the investment fund in our example above is one-day 90% USD VaR.
-If a British bank calculates value-at-risk as the 0.99 quantile of loss over ten trading days, as required under the Basel Accords, this would be called 10-day 99% GBP VaR.
+Based on this convention, the value-at-risk metric of the investment fund in our example above is one-day 90% USD value-at-risk.
+If a British bank calculates value-at-risk as the 0.99 quantile of loss over ten trading days, as required under the Basel Accords, this would be called 10-day 99% GBPvalue-at-risk.

 1.4.1 Probabilistic Metrics of Market Risk (PMMRs)

 Value-at-risk is one example of a category of risk metrics that we might call probabilistic metrics of market risk (PMMRs).
 While this book focuses on value-at-risk, we shall see that the computations one performs to calculate value-at-risk are mostly identical to those you would perform to calculate any PMMR.
 In this section, we formalize the notion of value-at-risk metrics by first formalizing PMMRs.
 This will provide a general perspective for understanding value-at-risk in a context of other familiar market risk metrics.